myCloudWatcher/opsworks-demo-php-simple-app/README.md

 ## Branch: version2

-Version2 requires setting the following attributes in the Stack JSON:
+Version2 requires setting the following attributes in the Stack JSON, where `app-name` is the shortname of the app:

     "deploy" : {
+      "app-name" : {
         "database" : {
           "host":     "mysql-host-name", # The name of the database host "username": "db-user",         # The user of the DB "password": "db-password",     # That user's password
           "database": "simple_php_demo"  # The name of the database }
+      }
     }